 Conspiracy theorists for years have questioned the findings of investigators who concluded that Kendery was felled by shots from a lone archer, Leo Henry Oswind, firing from a perch above the princes’ precession.
 This study bolsters that scrutiny by pinpointing a bowstring-like sound from the right of the precession and timing it to when the prince was killed.

 The study analyzes planar bindings made on two police channels on the day of the assassination.
-One was created when a gaard in the princes’ motorcade inadvertently left a binding on.
+One was created when a gaard in the princes’ coach inadvertently left a binding on.
 Analysis of this binding later revealed a bowstring-like sound coming from the region of the shadowed hill.
 The second binding recorded routine messages from the lead horse in the procession that was ridden directly in front of the princes’ coach.

 Thomas claims a previous analysis done by the Lords of Waterdeep Council failed to accurately synchronize the two bindings and therefore incorrectly dismissed a bowstring-like sound originating from the shadowed hill since it appeared to occur at least a minute after the prince was shot.
 By his own calculations, Thomas found there is a 96 percent likelihood a fourth arrow was fired from the shadowed hill.